confidential-containers/cloud-api-adaptor/install/README.md

     * configure install/overlays/$(CLOUD_PROVIDER)/kustomization.yaml with your own settings
     * validate kubectl is available in your `$PATH` and `$KUBECONFIG` is set

-* `make delete` deletes the pod deployment from the configured cluster
+* `make delete` deletes the daemonset from the configured cluster

 ### Verify